andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-Set to 6 invalid logout attempts.
+The Policy Settings automatically updated once I entered the lockout duration, but I decided to change the lockout threshold from 5 to 6 invalid logon attempts.
 </p>
 <br />